 - 14.1 Like the Panel, the Takeovers Appeal Committee is a committee of the SFC established under section 8(1) of the Securities and Futures Ordinance (Cap.
-571). - 14.2 The Takeovers Appeal Committee reviews disciplinary rulings of the Panel for the sole purpose of determining whether any sanction imposed by the Panel is unfair or excessive based upon the Panel's finding of facts. - 14.3 The SFC appoints and may remove the Chairman, Deputy Chairman and members of the Takeovers Appeal Committee.
-The Chairman and Deputy Chairman of the Committee are selected from members of the Securities and Futures Appeal Panel or the Securities and Futures Appeals Tribunal (after its establishment) who have legal training and experience.
-The other members of the Committee comprise members of the Panel.
-The Chairman, Deputy Chairman and members of the Committee normally hold office for a oneyear term but may be reappointed at the end of each term.
-The Chairman of the Committee may co-opt other persons to assist it if he thinks fit. - 14.4 Each meeting of the Takeovers Appeal Committee is presided over by:- - (a) the Chairman or the Deputy Chairman; or - (b) another member of the Securities and Futures Appeal Panel or the Securities and Futures Appeals Tribunal (after its establishment) who has legal training and experience and who is designated by the Chairman where he considers it inappropriate that either he or the Deputy Chairman should preside over a particular meeting.

-The quorum for the Committee is three including a chairman.
-No member of the Panel may participate in a meeting if he participated in the disciplinary proceedings in question.
-Each member of the
+571). - 14.2 The Takeovers Appeal Committee reviews disciplinary rulings of the Panel for the sole purpose of determining whether any sanction imposed by the Panel is unfair or excessive based upon the Panel's finding of facts. - 14.3 The Takeovers Appeal Committee comprises a Chairman who is a member of the Disciplinary Chair Committee and other members of the Panel who are selected on a case-by-case basis.
+No member of the Panel may participate in a hearing of the Takeovers Appeal Committee if he had participated in the disciplinary proceedings in question.